deepkashiwa20/DeepCrowd/README.md

 ## DeepCrowd: A Deep Model for Large-Scale Citywide Crowd Density and Flow Prediction

 ## Datasets
 Yahoo!
 Bousai Crowd Data is now available at Yahoo!
-Japan Research website.
-You can get the data by submitting the application form. https://randd.yahoo.co.jp/en/softwaredata
+Japan Research website. <br>
+You can get the data by submitting the application form. <br>
+https://randd.yahoo.co.jp/en/softwaredata

 ## Model